Peter Martyr Vermigli: England (1547–1553)

 Edward VI acceded to the English throne in 1547, and the Protestant reformers there hoped to take the opportunity to more thoroughly reform the Church of England.
 Archbishop Thomas Cranmer invited Vermigli and Ochino to assist in the effort.
-In addition, the victory of Catholic Emperor Charles V in the Schmalkaldic War and the resulting Augsburg Interim led to a hostile environment for Protestants in Germany.
+In addition, the victory of the Catholic Emperor Charles V in the Schmalkaldic War and the resulting Augsburg Interim led to a hostile environment for Protestants in Germany.
 Vermigli accepted the invitation in November and sailed with Ochino to England.
 In 1548, he replaced Richard Smyth, becoming the second Regius Professor of Divinity at Oxford.
 This was a very influential post at a university which had been slow to accept reform.

 On arriving in Oxford, Vermigli began lecturing on 1 Corinthians, denouncing Catholic doctrines of purgatory, clerical celibacy, and lenten fasting.
 He then spoke against the Catholic doctrine of the Eucharist, the most sensitive area of disagreement between Protestants and Catholics in England at the time.
 Conservative faculty, led by Smyth, challenged Vermigli to defend his views in a formal disputation.
 Smyth fled to St Andrews and finally to Leuven before the disputation could be held, so three Catholic divines, William Tresham, William Chedsey and Morgan Phillips, stepped forward to take his place.
 The disputation was held in 1549 before Richard Cox, the University Chancellor and a firm Protestant.
 It focused on the doctrine of transubstantiation, with Vermigli's opponents arguing for it and him against.
 Chancellor Cox made it obvious that he considered Vermigli to have the better argument, but did not formally declare a winner.
 The disputation put Vermigli at the forefront of debates over the nature of the Eucharist.

 In 1549, a series of uprisings known as the Prayer Book Rebellion forced Vermigli to leave Oxford and take up residence at Lambeth Palace with Cranmer.
 The rebellion involved conservative opposition to a vernacular liturgy, which was imposed with the Book of Common Prayer at Pentecost in 1549.
 Rioters in the streets of Oxford threatened Vermigli with death.
 At Lambeth, Vermigli assisted Cranmer by helping write sermons against the rebellion.
 After some time he returned to Oxford, where he was made first canon of Christ Church in January 1551.
 Vermigli, the first married priest at Oxford, caused controversy by bringing his wife into his rooms overlooking Fish Street at the Great Quadrangle.
 His windows were smashed several times until he moved to a location in the cloisters, where he built a fortified stone study.